Quickstart: Register an application with the Microsoft identity platform

 Registering your application establishes a trust relationship between your app and the Microsoft identity platform.
 The trust is unidirectional: your app trusts the Microsoft identity platform, and not the other way around.

 Follow these steps to create the app registration:

 Sign in to the Azure portal.

-If you have access to multiple tenants, in the top menu, use the Directory + subscription filter to select the tenant in which you want to register an application.
+If you have access to multiple tenants, use the Directories + subscriptions filter in the top menu to switch to the tenant in which you want to register the application.

 Search for and select Azure Active Directory.

 Under Manage, select App registrations > New registration.